datagrok-ai/public/packages/Curves/README.md

 - `fitFunction` - controls the series fit function, which could be either a sigmoid function or a [custom-defined function](/README.md#creating-custom-fit-function).
 - `parameters` - controls the series parameters, if set explicitly - the fitting process won't be executed
-- `parameterBounds` - defines the series parameter bounds during the fit
+- `parameterBounds` - defines the acceptable range of each parameter, which is taken into account during the fitting.
+See also `parameters`
 - `showPoints` - defines the data display mode, which could be either `points`, `candlesticks`, `both`, or none
 - `clickToToggle` - defines whether clicking on the point toggles its outlier status and causes curve refitting or not
 - `droplines` - defines the droplines that would be shown on the plot (for instance, IC50)